Cube-OS/cubeOS/docs/ecosystem/linux-docs/monitoring.rst

 If Monit's configuration is changed, the ``monit reload`` command can be used in order to make the Monit daemon re-read its configuration files and process the alterations.

-Kubos Service Configuration
+CubeOS Service Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, all Kubos services are set up with the following behavior:
+By default, all CubeOS services are set up with the following behavior:

 - If Monit sees that the service is not running, the service is restarted
 - If Monit has already tried to restart the service 3 times within the last 10 minutes, then the